DennyScott/Blog-Posts/drafts/rest_unity_pt2.md

     string salary = employee.AsObject["salary"].Value;
 ```

-Once we are inside the foreach loop, we will take the JSONClass employee, case it correctly to an object, and take the string we need in it.
+Once we are inside the foreach loop, we will take the JSONClass employee, cast it correctly to an object, and take the string we need in it.
 The trick is, SimpleJSON still doesn't know what type of object is on the other end, so we need to tell it that we want the value from this return.

 Since we know the structure of the JSON we can construct our code to handle the JSON.